What Counts As A Dental Emergency? A Complete Guide for Oakville Patients

 The Real Cost Of Skipping Dental Checkups In Oakville

-• Professional cleaning (removes plaque and tartar)
+• Professional teeth cleaning to remove plaque and hardened tartar

-• Oral cancer screening
+• Oral cancer screening for early detection of abnormal tissue

-• Small cavities that don’t hurt yet
+• Small cavities that don’t cause discomfort yet

 • Early-stage gum disease (gingivitis)

-• Cracked fillings or crowns
+• Cracked fillings or leaking crowns

-The Financial Cost Of Delayed Dental Care
+The Financial Cost of Skipping Preventive Dental Care

 Here’s a rough comparison to consider: